learn-co-curriculum/sinatra-restful-routes-readme/README.md

 In an application with multiple controllers, `use Rack::MethodOverride` must be placed **above all controllers** in which you want access to the middleware's functionality.

 This middleware will then run for every request sent by our application.
 It will interpret any requests with `name="_method"` by translating the request to whatever is set by the `value` attribute.
 In this example, the `post` gets translated to a `patch` request.
 The middleware handles `put` and `delete` in the same way.

+Many developers are confused about the difference between `PATCH` and `PUT`.
+It actually recalls a famous philosophical problem called [The Ship of Theseus Paradox](https://en.wikipedia.org/wiki/Ship_of_Theseus).
+Imagine a car with a license plate (`id`).
+Now let's say we wanted to change the car's color from red to green.
+We could:

+1. Pull our our disintegrating raygun and zap the car **ZZZZAP** and build a _new_ car that was identical to the first car in all aspects except that it was green instead of red.
+We could slap the old license plate (`id`) on it and, from a certain point of view, we have "updated the Car with given license plate with `id` equal to `params[:id]`
+2. Find a given car and repaint it

+Option 1 is like `PUT` a replace of all fields.
+Option 2 is like a `PATCH`.
+The subtler question of what differentiates the two hinges on a fancy Latin-esque word: _idempotent_.
+If you're really curious about the subtleties here, check out this [Stack Overflow](https://stackoverflow.com/questions/28459418/rest-api-put-vs-patch-with-real-life-examples) post.
+It may suffice to say that `PATCH` is relatively new and in the early days of REST we only used `PUT` (We were zapping all day long
+!).

 ### Delete Action